davidgundry/explicit-instructions/design/pre-registration.md

 ## Description

-Investigating whether telling players of an applied game to give accurate data affects data quality, enjoyment, and percieved play framing.
+Investigating whether telling players of an applied game to give accurate data affects data quality and enjoyment.
 Previous work has manipulated the out-of-game framing of the game task to present it either as more experiment-like or more game-like.
 This did not have an effect on data quality, enjoyment, or play framing.
 So now we check whether giving a direct instruction has an effect.

 This study will let participants play a game in one of two conditions.
 Either they are told to answer grammatically, or they are told to play however they like.
 We will analyse the results to determine whether there is an effect of explicit instructions on the accuracy (grammaticality) of the data collected and the enjoyment and play framing.
-The manipulation will be limited to the text content of the instruction presented to participants immediately before the task begins.
+The manipulation will be limited to the text content of the instruction presented to participants immediately before the task begins, and the presence or absence of instruction text throughout the game.

 Study Information
 -----------